-Caring for others is not just morally right but actually plays a role in the survival of the human species.
+Caring for others is not just morally right, but actually plays a role in the survival of the human species.
 For example, when caring for a baby who requires intense support at the start of life.

 Similarly, the anthropologist Margaret Mead notes that the first sign of civilization in ancient cultures is demonstrated by bones that have healed.
 If animals break a bone, they will die before it heals.
-A broken bone that is healed indicates the time has been taken by someone other than the human themselves to care and nurture them back to good health.
+A broken bone that is healed indicates the time has been taken by someone other than the human themselves to care for and nurture them back to good health.

 Together, these factors might explain why Brown’s study found that providing care for others is actually more beneficial than receiving it.
 Their study showed that mortality was significantly reduced for those who provided instrumental support to their loved ones.

 Receiving support had no effect on mortality.
-These examples then, serve to highlight that compassion and empathy for others is not just morally right.
+These examples, then, serve to highlight that compassion and empathy for others is not just morally right.
 In fact, they show that compassion is both an evolutionary mechanism of survival and a fundamental aspect of humanity.

 Cultivating Empathy and Compassion during the Coronavirus Crisis

 So how can you tuck into a healthy dose of compassion and empathy?
 Here, we outline 5 simple ways you can stay connected with others, build community spirit, and look after one another whilst socially distancing:

 As the data show, not staying home can be the least compassionate thing you could do.
 Therefore, staying home is one of the main ways you can show compassion for everyone during the coronavirus crisis.